 Download Fiddler Web Debugging Tool for Free by Telerik

-Get Cloudflare Authentication Cookies
+Get Cloudflare Authentication Cookie

 First create a new project in WebCopy, it’s not difficult, just follow the new wizard all the way to the next step.

-- In the Query Strings setting, check < gt r = “9”/>.
-Because the interface we crawl is a file list page, there are several links at the top of the page for sorting, I am too lazy to write filter rules, checking this will ensure that the files we download only have the files and index.html in the list, and do not contain Miscellaneous link content.
+Strip query string segments.
+Because the interface we crawled is a file list page, there are several links at the top of the page for sorting, I am too lazy to write filter rules, ticking this will ensure that the files we download are only the files in the list and index.html, without miscellaneous link content.

 We need to use Fiddler to modify the content of the request sent by WebCopy to achieve two functions:

-Open Fiddler and switch the right column to the < gt r = “12”/> tag.
+FiddlerScript in this tab.
 By default, Fiddler will provide us with a code template.
 The code here is based on JScript.NET.
-We don’t need to pay attention to the details, and we don’t need to look at the documentation, just follow the gourd and draw the scoop.
+We don’t need to care about the details, and we don’t need to read the documents, just follow the gourd.

 Run and monitor crawler status

-Next, click the big button < gt r = “21”/> at the top right in WebCopy to start the crawler!
-Isn’t this crawler super convenient!
+Next, click the big button on the upper right in WebCopy

 After the operation is completed, click the green button to release, and WebCopy will receive a normal return data.

-- Scrapy, 55 minutes to write code, 10 minutes to run.
+- scrapy, 55 minutes to write code, 10 minutes to run.

-- Webcopy, 10 minutes to write code, 55 minutes to run.
+- webcopy, 10 minutes to write code, 55 minutes to run.

-Throw the cover image directly 2:
+Just drop the cover image 7:

 Anorov/cloudflare-scrape: A Python module to bypass Cloudflare’s anti-bot page.https://github.com/Anorov/cloudflare-scrape ↩︎